brooklyncentral/brooklyn-ambari/README.md

       brooklyn.config:
         ...
         extraServices:
           $brooklyn:entitySpec:
             type: io.brooklyn.ambari.service.Ranger
             brooklyn.config:
               bindTo: NameNode
               serviceName: RANGER
               componentNames:
               - RANGER_ADMIN
               - RANGER_USERSYNC

-If the YAML uses the `services` configuration key, then the extra service has to use `serviceName`.
+If the blueprint uses the `services` configuration key to define its topology, then the extra service has to use `serviceName`.
 Otherwise, in case of an Ambari host groups deployment, `componentNames` is the one that must to be used.
 The configuration key `bindTo` is **optional**.
 By default, the entity will be bind to the Ambari server node.

 ### Create an extra service

-brooklyn-ambari comes with an archetype to bootstrap the creation of a new extra services.
+brooklyn-ambari comes with an archetype to bootstrap the creation of a new extra service.
 Simply run the following
 command:

     mvn archetype:generate \